 Top 10 Oldest Sports Trophies in the World

-The history of sports probably extents back to the history of man.
+The history of sports probably extents back to the history of man, a far cry from the amazing technologies we have to keep us entertained today such as gaming and bingo site offerings.
 Boxing, wrestling and running are among the most ancient sports.
 Perhaps, competitions using the simple mode of human transport, running, would also have been among the first sports played.
 Similarly hitting, kicking, throwing a ball like object, as well as sports related to hunting and throwing would also be expected to have been played in early times.

 The history of sports trophies extents back to mid of 18th century.
 Before that winners of any competition were awarded with money or land.
 Sports trophies are most easily defined as a symbol or token of victory.
 Throughout history, trophies were commonly seen as a token.
 Trophies are sign of honor and prestige.
 After a battle, a soldier may have taken a portion of his enemy’s armor or even a body part.